ucsd-cse12-sp24/ucsd-cse12-sp24.github.io/_lectures/final-exam.md

 For CSE 12, we are not allowing cheat/note sheets.
 Make sure to bring pen/pencil and a picture ID (student ID preferred).

+As stated in the syllabus: No makeup exams will be conducted!
+No incompletes will be given.

 ## Topics

 All lectures and also includes all PAs.